louislewis2/payfast/README.md

 # PayFast [![Build status](https://ci.appveyor.com/api/projects/status/0m01brynop7cxjj1/branch/master?svg=true)](https://ci.appveyor.com/project/e3PTeam/payfast/branch/master)

-This is a .Net library facilitates working with the PayFast api.
+This .Net library facilitates working with the PayFast api.
-It provides classes for both the request and notify urls.
+It provides classes for handling both the request and notify urls.
-The classes make it simple to perform both creating the url for the comfirm page, also known as the GET string.
-The other class is for the return variables for the itn process.
+The PayFastRequest class makes it simple to create the url for the confirm page, also known as the GET string.
+The PayFastNotify class is for handling return variables for the itn process.
 It supports using the passphrase system.
 It also handles generating the signature for requests.

 # Supported Request Types